diejel/Ansible-Course-Notes/README.md

 ### Ad-hoc command to create user account in every inventory hosts ###

+I will create the `ansible` user in every host that belongs to the inventory file.
 ```
 user_password=$( openssl passwd -6 Password1 )
 [user@host]$ echo $user_password